-But, what about the opposite approach?
+But what about the opposite approach?
 Is slow methodical bulking better for preventing unwanted fat gains during mass construction phases?

 WHAT IS SLOW BULKING?

-Unfortunately, the following scenario happens quite often:
+Unfortunately, the following scenario happens very often:

-1. Poor training routine
+1. A poor training routine

 2. You have already reached your genetic potential